Abdoallah-Badr/Simple-Azan-website/README.md

-# Frontend Mentor - Interactive comments section solution
+# Simple Azan Website

-### the base project from frontend-mentor but i am add to it some some features as dynamic movement for comments and replies
+### preview prayers time of the day and the remainig time for the next pray

 ## Table of contents